 Today, UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.

-.
-And CleanStart programme is supporting clean energy policy development and providing risk capital and technical assistance to competitively selected financial service providers and energy enterprises on a regional or national levels.
+Through financial inclusion, UNCDF is implementing CleanStart programme is supporting clean energy policy development and providing risk capital and technical assistance to competitively selected financial service providers and energy enterprises on a regional or national levels.